-- Project monitoring; allowable costs; and compliance with reporting requirements, and general terms and conditions - Audit followup - Grant award process - Issue 1.1: Does the Agency evaluate completed projects to assess the benefits and accomplishments attributable to NEA funding?
+- Project monitoring; allowable costs; and compliance with reporting requirements, and general terms and conditions - Audit followup - Grant award process - Issue 1.1: Does NEA evaluate completed projects to assess the benefits and accomplishments attributable to NEA funding?

-Strategy: The OIG will work with management to assess the effectiveness of Agency practices for reviewing the results obtained by recipients' projects as well as NEA's program initiatives.
+Strategy: NEA OIG will work with NEA management to assess the effectiveness of NEA practices for reviewing the results obtained by recipients' projects as well as NEA's program initiatives.

-Issue 1.2: Does the Agency ensure that the recipients of NEA funding are held accountable for meeting their particular reporting requirements and for complying with the terms and conditions applicable to their awards?
+Issue 1.2: Does NEA ensure that the recipients of funding are held accountable for meeting their particular reporting requirements and for complying with the terms and conditions applicable to their awards?

-Strategy: The OIG will conduct audits, special reviews (such as evaluations) and OAA reviews to verify accountability, allowability, and compliance with terms and conditions.
-In addition, the OIG will continue to review the implementation of corrective actions and advise management as to the effectiveness of the actions and whether the desired results were achieved.
-Furthermore, the OIG will provide technical assistance to grantees on how to maintain a financial management system and on how to comply with the financial aspects of the terms and conditions.
+Strategy: NEA OIG will conduct audits and special reviews (such as evaluations) to verify accountability, allowability, and compliance with terms and conditions.
+In addition, NEA OIG will continue to review the implementation of corrective actions and advise management as to the effectiveness of the actions and whether the desired results were achieved.
+Furthermore, NEA OIG will provide technical assistance to grantees on how to maintain a financial management system and on how to comply with the financial aspects of the terms and conditions.